theforeman/theforeman.org/plugins/katello/developers.md

 The runner is the person in charge of following the procedures here and generally conducting the meeting.

+We follow a rotation with respect to who runs the triage session.
+You can see the rotation [here](http://projects.theforeman.org/projects/katello/wiki/Triage_Rotation).

 ### Frequency

 Triage is done once a week for an hour.
 As long as a week is not skipped, this has been enough time to get through every issue and leave 5-15 minutes extra.
 When a release is pending, or a new release has been sent out the volume does spike.